tridivb/epic_fusion_feature_extractor/README.md

-# Epic Fusion Feature Extractor
+# EPIC-Fusion Feature Extractor

-Extract features from videos with a pre-trained Epic Fusion (Temporal Binding) Model.
-The original project page can be found here, [EPIC-Fusion](https://ekazakos.github.io/TBN/) along with the paper.
+Extract features from videos with a pre-trained EPIC-Fusion (Temporal Binding) Model.
+The original project page can be found [here (EPIC-Fusion)](https://ekazakos.github.io/TBN/) along with the paper.
 The code was built on top of the one provided by the authors.
-The github repo is, [EPIC-Fusion Code](https://github.com/ekazakos/temporal-binding-network)
+The original code can be found at [EPIC-Fusion Code](https://github.com/ekazakos/temporal-binding-network)

 ## Getting Started